sojious-YV/yvos-android-sdk/README.md

             .metaData(emptyMap()) // Any other inormation you wish to pass to your Webhook url .build()
 ```

 #### Start the process

 Call `start()` on the `LivenessCheckModule` instance passing in a `Context` object to start the process:

 ```kotlin
  livenessCheckModule.start(context)
 ```

 #### Cancel the process

-The process is automatically cancelled once the `onSuccess`  callbacks returns, but you can also cancel manually by calling `close()`:
+The process is automatically canceled once the `onSuccess` callbacks returns, but you can also cancel manually by calling `close()`:

 ```kotlin
  livenessCheckModule.close() // cancel the process
 ```

 ### Use LivenessCheckModule with Java

 You can create an instance of the LivenessCheckModule with Java by using the `LivenessCheckModule.Builder` class.

 <details>
  <summary>Keep reading for more details</summary>

 You can create an instance of the LivenessCheckModule as the following example below:

 ```java
  LivenessCheckModule livenessCheckModule = new LivenessCheckModule.Builder("61d880f1e8f1a")
                 .dev(true) // only set to true if you're in development mode.
 The default value is false.